 A certain degree of swelling and bruising is normal.
 Cold compresses, as well as head elevation when lying down, will help your recovery.
 In most cases, you are able to return to work and resume normal activities after one week.
 We advise our patients to wear sunglasses in the summer months following surgery in order to protect your eyelids from the sun and to help minimizing scarring.

 Why have an Eyelid Lift?

 People with circulatory, ophthalmological, or serious medical conditions must rely on their own personal specialists to determine whether blepharoplasty is an option.
-A consultation with a facial plastic surgeon like Dr. Sullivan can help you decide whether any additional, complementary surgery can increase the success of the surgery.
-Dr. Sullivan might, for example, recommend a simultaneous browlift or forehead lift to correct a drooping brow or skin resurfacing to remove the fine-line wrinkling around your eyes.
+A consultation with a facial plastic surgeon like Dr. Nogan can help you decide whether any additional, complementary surgery can increase the success of the surgery.
+Dr. Nogan might, for example, recommend a simultaneous browlift or forehead lift to correct a drooping brow or skin resurfacing to remove the fine-line wrinkling around your eyes.

 During your consultation, he will examine you to determine whether you may need a lower eyelid lift, an upper eyelid lift or both.
-After you and Dr. Sullivan make a mutual decision to proceed with your eyelid surgery, he will discuss with you the technique indicated for your individual eyelid surgery outlining the type of anesthesia, the surgical facility, any supportive surgery, and the risks and costs of the procedure.
+After you and Dr. Nogan make a mutual decision to proceed with your eyelid surgery, he will discuss with you the technique indicated for your individual eyelid surgery outlining the type of anesthesia, the surgical facility, any supportive surgery, and the risks and costs of the procedure.

 Eyelid Surgery Post-Op Results

 Eyelid surgery —whether on your upper eyelids, lower eyelids, or both—can result in a more youthful appearance and a less tired, more bright expression.
 This surgery will not make you look like someone else; often the results are more subtle rejuvenation.
 Read about the two blepharoplasty procedures to learn more about each.

 How much does an Eyelid Lift cost in Columbus, Ohio?